tarushii-g/tarushii-g.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a undergraduate at MIT studying computer science.
+I am an undergraduate at MIT studying computer science.